-The master's of science in speech-language pathology program of study is 61 semester credit hours (SCHs) to fulfill the academic and clinical preparation across the lifespan and types of disorders.
+The Master of Science in Speech-Language Pathology program of study is 61 semester credit hours (SCHs) to fulfill the academic and clinical preparation across the lifespan and types of disorders.
 The program meets all academic and clinical requirements put forth by ASHA's Council for Certification of Clinical Competence in Speech-Language Pathology (CFCC).
 The program also meets Wyoming Speech Pathology and Audiology Licensure Board requirements.